Walnut oil is another oil in the nut oil family alongside sweet almond oil, macadamia nut oil, kukui nut oil, and hazelnut oil.

 - Wash out with diluted mild shampoo and deep condition your hair.

-You can use the above recipe once or twice a week.
 If you’re not fond of walnut oil, appropriate substitutes are olive oil, almond oil, hazelnut oil, flaxseed oil, and safflower oil.

 Is Walnut Oil Good for Hair Growth?

 Yes, walnut oil is good for hair growth.
 It contains essential B vitamins that can help promote hair growth.
-Use it with other hair growth oils for even better results.

 Walnut oil is available cold-pressed or refined.
 While you can use both for hair, the recommendations below are all cold-pressed.
 You can buy them at your local grocery store or online.